WhoAteMyCQQkie/ArknightsDpsCompare/README.md

 The bot was originally not designed to be as complex as it is now, resulting in some spaghetti-ish code.
 Viewer discretion is advised.

 - The bot only calculates DPS based on damage per hit and attack interval.
+It provides the average dps you would get with infinite skill duration.
 - It does **not** account for animation frames and sp lockout is always assumed to be 1.2 seconds (example: Horn S1).
-- For example, Exusiai's S3 multiplies the damage by 5, even though each shot takes some time.
+- For example, Tippi's' S2 multiplies the damage by 3, even though each shot takes quite some time.
 - The total damage is calculated by multiplying DPS by the skill duration, regardless of whether the duration aligns with the attack interval or not.
 Therefore, you may get the damage of something like 17.42 attacks.

 **TL;DR**: The numbers are not 100% accurate, and users should use them with some discretion.
 The bot is best used for comparing operators against themselves (considering skill masteries, module levels, etc.).